 So what's going on here?
 Why would USCG bring lawsuits and not act on the subpoenas?

-CNN Money has a great overview of the cases, today, and they report that USCG usually goes after a few thousand defendants at a time and of those thousands many of them choose to settle out of court:
+CNN Money has a great overview of the cases, today, and it reports that USCG usually goes after a few thousand defendants at a time and of those thousands many of them choose to settle out of court:

 [Corynne McSherry, intellectual property director at the Electronic Frontier Foundation] and other critics have attacked the USCG for what they say is a "pay up or we'll getcha" method — that is, pay a relatively small fee to settle or face tens of thousands of dollars in legal fees and potential penalties.